SteinarVrenne/school_imt3501/task2/source/pages/01_System_Assets.rst

 kept safe on the internal servers.
 The software the hospital needs varies over time, but will always be hosted on internal servers.

 The Electronic Health Registry (EHR) is also vital to the organization.
+It is a third party asset, which the system acceses and uses.
 A disruption in this tool will prevent the healthcare personnel from doing their work and help their patients.
 Even though this is handled off-site, it is important that it is available and data is not tampered with on the way to the requesting user.
+Tampering or false data can lead to loss of life in patient, by for example administering the wrong amount of medication.

 Patients must input sensitive data, such as their national identification number, name, date of birth, contact details and basic health information.
 This